-As for other government officials and employees, the argument could be made that they are working for elected officials or for their appointees.
+As for unelected government officials and employees, the argument could be made that they are working for elected officials or for their appointees.
 They are, therefore, effectively agents for elected officials, even if they were not hired to lobby and take no direction from elected officials.
-On the other hand, since the public sector has a stronger obligation to be transparent, disclosure requirements related to their lobbying activities should, if anything, be stronger than for other lobbyists.